ParzivalXIII/fastapi-starter-kit/README.md

 This project was created and is maintained by https://github.com/ParzivalXIII.
 You can contact me via Twitter [@ParzivalXIII].

-If you have any questions, feedback, or would like to contribute, please don't hesitate to reach out!
+If you have any questions, feedback, or would like to contribute, please don't hesitate to reach out.